TIY-Durham/2015-FALL-FEE/21--HALFTIME/README.md

 * [Responsive Icon Grid](http://tympanus.net/codrops/2013/07/01/responsive-icon-grid/)
 * [Responsive Full Width Grid](http://tympanus.net/codrops/2013/04/17/responsive-full-width-grid/)

 Create a branch called `release-0.0.0` in your `TIY-Assignments` repo and get to shaving those yaks.
 Start with H5BP, Bower and NPM.
 Tell `git` to ignore the package folders.
-Create a `specs/` folder in each, Skitch the desktop layout and identify the breakpoints.
 Write your plan down for each project in a separate issue in your repo and plan out your features.
 Checklists are encouraged.
 All of your tools are at your disposal.

 Together, craft your basic layouts for both projects.
 Get the MF'ing HTML up and some basic SCSS.

 #### BEAST MODE